 If you follow me on Instagram you might have noticed that we recently spent a weekend in France cooking curry.
 I even wrote about the house we stayed in for Window Wednesday recently, but I didn’t really talk much about the weekend itself in that post.

 You might think that if you wanted to go away on a foodie weekend to learn about cooking curry you would go to north Manchester, or Birmingham or maybe Southall.
 Areas of the UK where there are hundreds of Indian restaurants or communities of Indians, Bangladeshis and Pakistanis.
 That would make sense, right?
 The last scenario you would envisage would be a weekend in France cooking curry, being taught by a Californian who now lives in the UK.
 And that would be a shame because let me tell you, it is THE best combination.
+Remember, if you’re going to serve your curry with rice, use a Mini rice cooker for the fluffiest, lightest texture possible!
+This will guarantee perfect rice every time

 Dan Tombs IS the Curry Guy.
 He has written three best selling cookery books that explain how to make the most incredible curries, naans, vegetable side dishes and desserts and is happy to answer questions and share tips on his social media accounts (or by the pool, or over a beer or croissant depending on the time of day).
 Dan has teamed up with Big in France who host cooking weekends at one of their beautiful French farmhouses a few times every year.